-This capability requires CDM solutions to collect information about attributes in the OU and FISMA containers, the MDR (e.g., device categorization, filtering policies), the MUR (e.g., physical security training), and the Master System Record (MSR) (e.g., boundary/interconnection between systems and the associated boundary filtering policies).
-This capability is related to PRIV, TRUST, CRED, and BEHAVE to support logical access control decisions for access to systems, and information at any level of sensitivity.
+This capability requires CDM solutions to collect information about attributes in the Organization Unit (OU) and FISMA containers, the MDR (e.g., device categorization, filtering policies), the Master User Record (MUR) (e.g., physical security training), and the Master System Record (MSR) (e.g., boundary/interconnection between systems and the associated boundary filtering policies).
+This capability is related to PRIV, TRUST, CRED, and BEHAVE to support logical access control decisions for access to systems and information at any level of sensitivity.
 This capability is related to DATA_DLP and DATA_PROT when content filtering is used to enforce data protection policies.

 BOUND_FR-1-1: Shall collect and report information related to the implementation of filtering policies at one or more levels in the protocol stack.
-This information support the enforcement of filtering policies.
+This information supports the enforcement of filtering policies.
 Information collected and reported on may consist of one or more of the following types: